Ayobami Adebayo

-Ayọ̀bámi Adébáyọ̀ (born 29 January 1988) is a Nigerian writer.
-Her 2017 debut novel, Stay With Me, won the 9mobile Prize for Literature and the Prix Les Afriques.
-She was awarded The Future Awards Africa Prize for Arts and Culture in 2017.
+Ayobami Adebayo (born 29 January 1988) is a Nigerian writer, whose debut novel, Stay With Me, won the 9mobile Prize for Literature in 2017.
+She was awarded The Future Awards Africa Prize for Arts and Culture in the same year.

-Early years
+Early life

-Ayọ̀bámi Adébáyọ̀ was born in Lagos, Nigeria, on January 29, 1988.
-Shortly after, her family moved to Ilesa and then to Ile-Ife, where she spent most of her childhood in the University Staff Quarters of Obafemi Awolowo University.
+Adebayo was born on 29 January 1988 in Lagos, Nigeria.
+Her family relocated to Ilesa and then to Ile-Ife, where she spent most of her childhood in the University Staff Quarters of Obafemi Awolowo University.

-Writing career
+Career

-Adébáyọ̀ studied at Obafemi Awolowo University, earning BA and MA degrees in Literature in English.
-She went on to study Creative Writing (MA Prose fiction) at the University of East Anglia, where she was awarded an International Bursary.
-She has also studied writing with Chimamanda Ngozi Adichie and Margaret Atwood.
+Adebayo studied at Obafemi Awolowo University, where she earned BA and MA degrees in Literature in English.
+She went on to study Creative Writing at the University of East Anglia, where she was awarded an International Bursary.
+She studied writing with Chimamanda Ngozi Adichie and Margaret Atwood.